Kalamazoo, Michigan: History

 Bronson, frequently described as "eccentric" and argumentative, was later run out of town.
 The village was renamed Kalamazoo in 1836, due in part to Bronson's being fined for stealing a cherry tree.
 Today, a hospital and a downtown park, among other things, are named for Bronson.
 Kalamazoo was legally incorporated as a village in 1838 and as a city in 1883.

-The fertile farmlands attracted prosperous Yankee farmers who settled the surrounding area, and sent their sons to Kalamazoo to become businessmen, professionals and entrepreneurs who started numerous factories.
-Most of the original settlers of Kalamazoo were New Englanders or were from upstate New York.
+The fertile farmlands attracted prosperous Yankee farmers who settled the surrounding area, and sent their sons to Kalamazoo to become businessmen, professionals, and entrepreneurs who started numerous factories.
+Most of the original settlers of Kalamazoo were New Englanders or from upstate New York.

-On August, 27, 1856, Abraham Lincoln gave a speech in Kalamazoo during a campaign rally for John C. Fremont, the first Republican presidential candidate.
+On August 27, 1856, Abraham Lincoln gave a speech in Kalamazoo during a campaign rally for John C. Fremont, the first Republican presidential candidate.
 The text of the speech was found by Lincoln historian Thomas I. Starr in a copy of the Detroit Daily Advertiser and published in a booklet.
 This was the only trip Lincoln ever made to Michigan.
-In July, 2022, a local non-profit, the Kalamazoo Abraham Lincoln Institute was given permission by the city to place a statue of Lincoln in Bronson Park to commemorate the event.
+In July 2022, a local nonprofit, the Kalamazoo Abraham Lincoln Institute, was given permission by the city to place a statue of Lincoln in Bronson Park to commemorate the event.

 In the 1940s, the city became the first to install curb cuts.

 In 1959, the city created the Kalamazoo Mall, the first outdoor pedestrian shopping mall in the United States, by closing part of Burdick Street to auto traffic.
-The Mall was designed by Victor Gruen, who also designed the country's first enclosed shopping mall, which had opened three years earlier.
+The mall was designed by Victor Gruen, who also designed the country's first enclosed shopping mall, which had opened three years earlier.
 Two of the mall's four blocks were reopened to auto traffic in 1999 after much debate.

 An F3 tornado struck downtown Kalamazoo on May 13, 1980, killing five and injuring 79.